InfoAffect: Affective Annotations of Infographics in Information Spread

 \section{Dataset Construction}

-In this section, we describe the full process of \textit{InfoAffect} dataset construction, from data preparation and affects extraction, through prompt based affect recognition using MLLMs, to formatting and fusion of the final affective outputs, as shown in Fig.~\ref{fig:Dataset_Construct}.
+In this section, we describe the full process of \textit{InfoAffect} dataset construction, from data preparation and affects extraction, through prompt based affect extraction using MLLMs, to formatting and fusion of the final affective outputs, as shown in the left panel of Figure~\ref{fig:teaser}.